GeorgiaFloyd CountyCourt Process

 1. Arraignment (First Appearance)

-• Entering a Plea: You'll be asked to enter a plea of guilty, not guilty, or nolo contendere (no contest).
-It is generally advisable to plead not guilty at the arraignment.
-This allows you time to consult with an attorney, review the evidence against you, and explore your options.
-Pleading not guilty doesn't mean you're denying the charges; it simply means you are reserving your right to a trial.
+• Entering a plea: You will be asked to enter a plea of guilty, not guilty, or nolo contendere (no contest).
+Entering a plea of not guilty is almost always the advisable course of action at this stage, even if you believe you are guilty.
+This allows you time to review the evidence and explore your options.

-• Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation and determine if you qualify for legal representation at no cost to you.
-Be prepared to provide documentation of your income and expenses.
+• Getting a court-appointed attorney: If you cannot afford to hire a private attorney, you can request a court-appointed attorney at the arraignment.
+The judge will assess your financial situation to determine if you qualify.

 2. Pre-Trial Hearings

-Following the arraignment, several pre-trial hearings may be scheduled.
-These hearings serve several important purposes:
+Following the arraignment, there will be a series of pre-trial hearings.
+These hearings serve several purposes:

-• Discovery Process: This is where your attorney (or you, if you are representing yourself) can request evidence from the prosecution.
-This evidence may include police reports, breathalyzer or blood test results, video footage from the arrest, and witness statements.
-A thorough review of the discovery is critical for building a strong defense.
+• Discovery process: This is where your attorney can obtain evidence from the prosecution, including police reports, breathalyzer results, and witness statements.
+This information is essential for building your defense.

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to choose between a jury trial and a bench trial.
-In a jury trial, a panel of your peers will decide your guilt or innocence.
-In a bench trial, the judge makes the decision.
-Your attorney can advise you on which type of trial is best for your case.
+• Jury vs. bench trial: You have the right to a jury trial, where a panel of citizens will decide your guilt or innocence.
+Alternatively, you can choose a bench trial, where the judge makes the decision.
+Your attorney can advise you on which option is best for your case.

-• What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs.
-They must also prove that your BAC was 0.08% or higher, or that you were less safe to drive as a result of consuming alcohol or drugs.
+• What prosecution must prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs.
+They must also prove that your blood alcohol content (BAC) was 0.08 or higher, or that you were a less safe driver as a result of alcohol or drug consumption.

 Georgia DUI penalties are serious and can have long-lasting consequences.